magento/devdocs/guides/v2.2/cloud/env/variables-deploy.md

 -  **Default**—`enterprise`
 -  **Version**—Available in all versions

 We manage the values and setting of this variable.
-It identifies the type of environment as part of Integration, Staging, or Production.
-For example, for Pro, this value may be `enterprise` indicating Staging and Production.
-For `enterprise`, it sets the `STATIC_CONTENT_THREADS` to `3`, otherwise sets it to 1 for Integration.
-This is highly important for Pro plans Production, which has a three node high availability architecture with a very different technology stack.
+It identifies the type of environment: Integration, Staging, or Production.
+The `enterprise` value indicates a Staging and Production environment and sets the `STATIC_CONTENT_THREADS` to `3`; otherwise, sets it to `1` for Integration.
+This is highly important for Pro Production environment, which has a three-node, high-availability architecture with a very different technology stack.

 ### `QUEUE_CONFIGURATION`